A Guide To Bladder Injury Claims

 A lot of people ask us how much compensation they can get from bladder injury claims.
 There are two potential heads of claim you could receive if your case is successful: general damages and special damages.

 First, we’ll talk about general damages, as every successful claimant will receive compensation under this heading.
-General damages cover the pain and suffering caused by your bladder injuries, and it also covers loss of amenity.
-A bladder injury can take away your ability to enjoy things like playing sports and other hobbies, and the monetary cost of this is quantified under loss of amenity.
+General damages cover the pain and suffering caused by your bladder injuries, and it also encompasses a loss of amenity.
+A bladder injury can take away your ability to enjoy activities such as playing sports, and this impact is quantified under loss of amenity.

 When solicitors and other professionals value this head of your claim, they might refer to the Judicial College Guidelines (JCG) for help.
-This document contains a list of guideline compensation amounts which can be used as a point of reference when calculating how much you could receive.
+This document contains a list of guideline compensation brackets for various injuries which can be used as a point of reference when calculating general damages.
+If those injuries result in financial loss, you may be able to claim special damages.

-In the table below, you can take a look at some of the bladder injury entries from the JCG.
-Please note that these are only illustrative figures, and the first entry hasn’t been taken from the JCG.
+In the table below, you can take a look at some suggestive brackets from the JCG covering bladder injuries.
+Please note that these don’t guarantee compensation, and the first entry hasn’t been taken from the document.

 Can You Claim For The Long-Term Impact Of Bladder Damage?